zeroincombenze/l10n-italy/base_multireport/egg-info/usage.rst

 Report Identity is used to select standard Odoo reports or customized reports.
 If value is 'Odoo' all customization is disabled and original Odoo reports are printed.
-It is an attribute of company style.
+It is only an attribute of company style.

 `Print description`